bep/grcomponents/README.md

-# grcomponents
+# GR Components
-Some usable components for Go React, see https://github.com/bep/gr
+Some reusable components for GR (Go React), see https://github.com/bep/gr